-- why not start a business in baby stomping? (particularly for welfare babies) - why not put every unemployed &/or developmentally challenged person to work in the army front lines (send them to the Ukraine or Syria/Iraq as part of NATO's forces)? - why not make all drugs and prostitution legal, like alcohol & gambling, and simply tax it?
+- why not start an entertainment business in baby stomping (something like dwarf-tossing but with more hunger games type results? (the participants could be recruited especially from welfare families) - why not put every unemployed &/or developmentally challenged person to work in the army front lines (send them to the Ukraine or perhaps Mali as part of our commitment to NATO's forces)? - why not legalize all recreational drugs (not just pot, but definitely fentanyl and cocaine) along with prostitution, just as alcohol & gambling currently is, and simply tax them all?